-Macular Degeneration can cause low vision and debilitating vision loss, even blindness if not diagnosed and treated in the early stages.
-Because the disease often has no obvious symptoms early on, it is critical to have regular comprehensive eye exams, particularly if you are at risk.
+Macular Degeneration can trigger low vision and debilitating vision loss, even blindness if not diagnosed and dealt with in the early stages.
+Because the disease often has no apparent symptoms early on, it is crucial to have routine extensive eye exams, especially if you are at risk.

 Symptoms of AMD

-- Genetics and Family History: Research shows that there are actually almost 20 genes that have been linked to AMD, and they suspect that there are many more genetic factors to be discovered.
-Family history greatly increases your chances of developing AMD.
+- Genetics and Family History: Research shows that there are really almost 20 genes that have been linked to AMD, and they presume that there are many more genetic factors to be found.
+Family history greatly increases your chances of establishing AMD.

 - Race: Caucasians are more likely to get AMD than Hispanics or African-Americans.

-- Smoking: Cigarette smoking can double your likelihood of developing AMD.
+- Cigarette smoking: Cigarette smoking can double your possibility of establishing AMD.

-- Lifestyle: Research shows that UV exposure, poor nutrition, high blood pressure, obesity, and a sedentary lifestyle can also be contributing factors.
+- Lifestyle: Research shows that UV direct exposure, poor nutrition, hypertension, weight problems, and an inactive lifestyle can also be contributing factors.

-- Gender: Females have a higher incidence of AMD than males.
+- Gender: Females have a higher occurrence of AMD than males.

 - Medications: Certain medications may increase the chances of developing AMD.

-To reduce your risks of developing AMD it is recommended to make healthy choices such as:
+To minimize the dangers of developing AMD it is recommended to make healthy choices such as:

 - Regular eye exams; once a year especially if you are 50 or over.